Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Would a Blue Heeler get along with my Rat Terrier?

 I think there is a lot that goes into that.
 Blue Healers are cattle dogs, hearders by nature.
 A friend of mine had one several years ago and ended up not being able to keep him because as sweet as he was, he did what was natural to him and "hearded" the neighborhood kids by nipping at their ankles - that's what cattle dogs do when hearding cattle.
-You really can't untrain what is a natural instinct in a dog.

 My sister-in-law takes in strays.
 She has a very small rat terrier, a medium sized Blue Heeler, and a very large Pit Bull.
 They all get together greatly well!